adl-whd/web-app/README.md

 ### ✅ Core Features

 **Feature 1: Online Room Booking**
-- Customers can browse available rooms based on dates, view room details, and make instant bookings.
+- Customers can browse available rooms by date and room type, with real-time availability updates.
-- Room availability is updated in real time to prevent double bookings.
+- Option to filter rooms with Shariah-compliant features such as prayer mats, Qibla direction, or alcohol-free policies.

 **Feature 2: User Roles and Authentication**
-- Secure login system with role-based access for Admin, Staff, and Customer.
+- Secure login system with role-based access for Admin, Staff, and Customers.
-- Each role has a customized interface and permissions.
+- Different dashboards for each role to maintain security and organization.

 **Feature 3: Check-In and Check-Out Management**
-- Staff can manage and update the check-in/check-out status of guests.
+- Staff can manage guest check-in and check-out with proper status updates.
-- System tracks current and upcoming reservations.
+- Admins can monitor daily occupancy.

 **Feature 4: Payment and Invoice System**
-- Customers can view pricing, make payments, and download invoices.
+- Customers can make online payments and download official invoices.
-- Admins can monitor completed transactions and outstanding balances.
+- Admins can view completed transactions and generate financial summaries.

 **Feature 5: Admin Room & Staff Management**
-- Admins can add/edit/delete room details, manage pricing, and assign staff roles.
+- Admins can add or remove rooms, manage pricing, assign staff, and track performance.
-- System dashboard shows booking summaries and hotel performance metrics.
+- Rooms can be labeled as Shariah-compliant for customer awareness.

 ---

 ### ✨ Additional Features

+- **Shariah-Compliant Filters**
+  Rooms labeled as "Alcohol-Free," "Family Only," or "Prayer Facility Available."

+- **Halal Food Service Info**
+  Option to display halal dining availability or nearby halal-certified restaurants.

+- **Prayer Facilities Information**
+  Customers can check if prayer rooms, prayer mats, or Qibla directions are available.

 - **Email Notifications**
-  Customers receive confirmation emails after successful bookings and payments.
+  Customers receive booking confirmations, check-in reminders, and invoice copies.

-- **Responsive User Interface**
+- **Responsive Design**
-  The application is optimized for desktops, tablets, and mobile devices.
+  Mobile-friendly layout for ease of use across all devices.

 - **Booking History**
-  Customers can view past and upcoming bookings in their profile dashboard.
+  Customers can view and manage their current and previous bookings.

-- **Search & Filter Options**
+- **Search & Filter**
-  Easily search rooms by type, price, or availability.
+  Filter by date, price, room type, and Shariah-compliant attributes.

 - **Staff Task List**
-  Staff members can view assigned rooms and manage daily operational tasks.
+  Staff can view daily assignments such as room service, cleaning, and guest requests.

 ---